walterrowe/magick-frames/README.md

 	{formatting:"filler"}
 ```

 Carefully follow the instructions above the `styleDroplets` style list inside the CreateStyleDroplets script.

-Use the instructions above to create droplets for individual styles for all the styles including your own custom styles.
-Custom style droplets should produce the same behavior as the included styles.
+- Use "The Easy Way" instructions to recreate all the style droplets including your own custom styles.
+- Use "The Hard Way" instructions to create style droplets of only your custom styles.

+Regardless of how you create them, custom style droplets behave the same as the included styles droplets.

 # How To Use